ubiquity/ubiquity-dollar/packages/contracts/smt-checker/README.md

 npx tsx smt-checker/smt.ts
 ```

 This will prompt you to select a contract.
-Once selected, check that the contract was updated in Foundry, then build it using Forge.
+Once selected, check that the contract was updated in Foundry, then build it using forge build.
 Wait for the SMT-Checker results to appear after compiling.